 Over time, so much water had entered the basement that the bottom of the staircase had rotted.

-How He Added Light to the Basement
+How to Add Light to a Dark Basement

 Groman had two goals: